-This tram service is often overseen by tram fans, probably with a reason, because the vicinity where it runs, is not exactly a tram photographer's/tourist's dream.
-On the vehicles you will often find poor, badly dressed, drunken or homeless people.
-To top this, line 24 is one of the slowest tram services in Budapest, although the tracks are being renovated in short stretches every year.
-Despite all flaws, some of the most interesting tram junctions/crossings can be found here, and if you're into depot rides, this line might be worth a visit around 9-10 AM or 4-5PM on working days.
+This line is often overseen by tram fans, and probably with a reason, because the vicinity where it runs is hardly a tourist's dream - for example you will often find poor, badly dressed, drunken or homeless people on the vehicles (I mean more often then elsewhere in Budapest).
+Nonetheless, some of the most interesting tram junctions/crossings can be found here, and if you're into depot rides, this line might be worth a visit around 9-10 AM or 4-5PM on working days.
+And even if you won't be riding route 24, this page might provide some interesting insights into Budapest's urban transit history...

-This line basically crosses two poorish quarters of Pest: Józsefváros ("Josefstadt" - named after Joseph Anton Johann (Baptist) von Österreich-Toscana, Regent of Hungary between 1796 and 1847) and Ferencváros ("Franzstadt" - named after austrian emperor and hungarian king Franz Joseph Karl von Habsburg-Lothringen).
+This line basically crosses two poor quarters of Pest: Józsefváros ("Josefstadt" - named after Joseph Anton Johann (Baptist) von Österreich-Toscana, Regent of Hungary between 1796 and 1847) and Ferencváros ("Franzstadt" - named after austrian emperor and hungarian king Franz Joseph Karl von Habsburg-Lothringen).
 Sections of route 24 were first serviced by the horse tram: the stretch between Baross tér and Orczy tér were part of the BKVT line from Rákóczi út to Kőbánya (1868), while the section between Orczy tér and Nagyvárad tér was an extension of the trunk line in Üllői út (1869) - both were branch lines of the most important transportation corridors in Pest, now served by the M2 and M3 metro lines.
 The Üllői út line soon spawned another branch leading to Népliget via Elnök utca and Könyves Kálmán körút in a quite roundabout way, because the straight path via Üllői út belonged to another company (BLVV) between Nagyvárad tér and Népliget.
 1904 saw yet another turnout, this time from Nagyvárad tér via Haller utca to Soroksári út, completing the route of today's tram line 24.
 Even so, line 24 itself was launched as late as 1951, between Baross tér and Boráros tér.
 Soon the service was extended on one end and shortened on the other, but those changes did not last for long.
 Today's route 24 was established in 1953.

 Trivia: Interesting to note that the part of Józsefváros, where route 24 runs, was considered an unpleasant mess even ages ago - I've once read a newspaper article from 1863 in which they tried to find a solution for this problem.
 And somehow the problem lasted even through different political systems, although Józsefváros is now less bad than in the early 1990s, when it was known as the worst place in town - often referred to as "Bronx" or "the Ghetto".